steinbergmedia/midiremote-userscripts/mackie/c4/README.md

 -   Row 3 Buttons -- Toggles the on/off state of the selected equalizer
     on the selected channel.

--   Next Bank – Select the next banks of 8 channels.
+-   Next Bank – Select the next bank of 8 channels.

 -   Previous Bank - Select the previous bank of 8 channels.